walkandride/csv_to_db/README.md

 # Data Engineering on a Budget: Embracing On-Premise Solutions for OLTP & OLAP

-Navigating the Shift from Cloud-Based to On-Premise Data Engineering

-In today’s evolving IT landscape, many professionals seek to shift from cloud-based data engineering to cost-effective on-premise solutions.
-This post explores a low-cost project transitioning from flat files to databases, using OLTP and OLAP systems to support both transactional and analytical needs.
+In today’s evolving IT landscape, data engineering is crucial for managing and analyzing data effectively.
+While cloud solutions are popular, you don’t have to jump to the cloud to modernize your data infrastructure.
+This post explores a low-cost, on-premise approach to transitioning from flat files to databases, using OLTP and OLAP systems to handle both transactional and analytical needs efficiently.

 ### The On-Premise Advantage